 Data is publicized on the open database StatLine and approachable as open data for everyone.

-Natural gas prices in the Netherlands are published on a quarterly basis on the open database StatLine.
+Natural gas prices in Netherlands are published on a semestrial basis on both Eurostat's website and on the open database StatLine.

 10.1.
 Dissemination format - News release

-The publication of the electricity prices does not include a news article or other press release.
+The publication of the natural gas prices does not include a news article or other press release.

 10.2.
 Dissemination format - Publications